 In the vision, why did Peter refuse to eat the unclean animals?
 Because he did not yet understand that they could be considered clean.
 He did not understand the implications of Jesus’ comment.
 He did not yet understand that common meat (by anyone’s definition) could be eaten.
 In his own experience as a Jew and as a Jewish Christian, he had “never eaten anything impure or unclean” (Acts 10:14).

-Peter's understanding was incomplete; he learned a bit at a time.
+Peter’s understanding was incomplete; he learned a bit at a time.
 Moreover, he did not perfectly live up to what he understood, as Paul points out in Galatians 2.
-Peter withdrew from gentile tables when legalistic Jewish Christians came to Antioch, and Paul rightly criticized Peter's hypocrisy.
-Those legalistic believers would have known from Jesus' teachings that handwashing and other nonbiblical rules were wrong.
-Yet they were still making separations between Jews and gentiles.
+Peter withdrew from Gentile tables when legalistic Jewish Christians came to Antioch, and Paul rightly criticized Peter’s hypocrisy.
+Those legalistic believers should have known from Jesus’ teachings that handwashing and other nonbiblical rules were wrong.
+Yet they were still making separations between Jews and Gentiles.

-Paul notes that Peter normally ate with gentiles, not considering them unclean (Galatians 2:12).
-Peter lived "like a Gentile and not like a Jew."
-It is interesting to see what it would have meant, from a Jewish perspective, for a person to live like a gentile.
-Peter concluded that the church should not "force Gentiles to follow Jewish customs" (verse 14).
+Paul notes that Peter normally ate with Gentiles, not considering them unclean (Galatians 2:12).
+Peter lived “like a Gentile and not like a Jew.”
+What would it mean, from a Jewish perspective, for a person to live like a Gentile?
+It would not mean that idolatry was permissible, but it would mean that it was permissible for the person to eat pork and other previously forbidden meats.
+Peter concluded that the church should not “force Gentiles to follow Jewish customs” (verse 14).

 We turn next to Romans 14, which tells us that all foods are clean, and it discusses the delicate matter of handling people in the same congregation who disagree as to what foods are permissible.